top of page

 Image by Aaron Burden

-Women are called to serve in ministry and use their spiritual gifts within the church.
-However, as
+Women are called to serve in ministry and use their spiritual gifts within the local church.
+However, as outlined in Scripture, the role of pastor or elder is reserved for qualified men.

-Scripture References: 1 Timothy 2:12–14; Titus 1:5–9.
+1 Timothy 2:12–14; Titus 1:5–9.

 Conclusion